murlakatam/ProgrammingTest/README.md

   2. 2-5 rounds.
   3. The dealer shuffles the deck at the start of each round.
   4. The dealer deals 2 cards to each player.
-  5. The dealer ranks each player’s hand according the poker hand ranking rules
+  5. The dealer ranks each player’s hand according to the poker hand ranking rules
   6. At the end of each round, each player is assigned a score (0 – weakest to strongest x-1 (where x = number of players)).
   7. The overall winner is determined once all rounds have been completed.
 The winner is the player with the highest score.

 ### Poker Hand Ranks: